 How is revenue from parking permits and parking tickets used?

 Revenue collected from parking permits and tickets are used in a variety of ways; however, they are all centered around four areas that are vital to student and community safety.
 These four areas include: parking services, shuttle services, communications, and access controls.
 More specifically, this revenue provides for services such as the parking office/management systems, Campus Safety shuttle, electronic access controls of campus buildings, campus video surveillance systems, the College switchboard, Campus Safety dispatch services, Campus Safety records management systems, and other related areas.
 As a nonprofit institution, all revenue is reinvested into the campus community.

 Where can I find my owl card id number to create a parking account?

-• Always lock your vehicle, even if you plan to be away from it for only a few moments.
+- Always lock your vehicle, even if you plan to be away from it for only a few minutes.

 Contact Parking Services